 Rural hideaway bothy for two, with sea-view, wood-burner, WiFi and big telly; ideal for a week of angling, archaeology, bird-watching (or just enjoying the tranquillity).

-The cottage has been extended, and this addition contains the kitchen, with Rayburn and the usual white-goods, and a newly-refurbished bathroom with shower and a deep tub.
-Bedlinen and towels are provided and there is a wood-burning stove with log supply.
+The cottage has been extended, and this addition contains the kitchen, with Rayburn and the usual white-goods, and a bathroom with shower and a deep tub.
+Bedlinen and towels are provided and there are plenty of logs for the stove.

 - "Ensuite bath and/or shower room(s) in self catering unit"

 - Tumble dryer

 - DVD player available

 - Pets accepted by arrangement